Is the Amazon Fire HD 10 Kids or Kids Pro better suited for your child?

 Along with the expanded app library, your child will also have access to a web browser to explore their curiosities.
 The browser, however, won't be able to access the breadth of what the internet has to offer though.
 There are built-in controls that will filter out inappropriate content, and you can allow or block specific sites of your choosing.

-Each of the new Amazon Fire HD 10 Kids tablets has dual speakers with Dolby Atmos support for excellent sound when watching age-appropriate content on the 10.1-inch HD screens.
-Plus, when you prefer your child enjoys their entertainment without disturbing others, there is a 3.5mm headphone jack and Bluetooth for them to plug in a pair of the best headphones for kids.
+The new Amazon Fire HD 10 Kids tablets have dual speakers with Dolby Atmos support for excellent sound when watching age-appropriate content on the 10.1-inch HD screens.
+Plus, when you prefer your child enjoys their entertainment without disturbing others, there is a 3.5mm headphone jack and Bluetooth to plug in a pair of the best headphones for kids.

 Amazon Fire HD 10 Kids or Amazon Fire HD 10 Kids Pro: Which should you buy?

-While it's hard to go wrong with either the Amazon Fire HD 10 Kids or Kids Pro, one is likely going to be better for your child depending on their age and when you are buying the tablet.
-If your child is under 6 years old, then you may prefer the standard model.
-It will have a more durable case and have both a more age-appropriate visual and content appeal.
+While it's hard to go wrong with either the Amazon Fire HD 10 Kids or Kids Pro, one is likely to be better for your child, depending on their age and when you buy the tablet.
+If your child is under 6 years old, you may prefer the standard model.
+It will have a more durable case and a more age-appropriate visual and content appeal.
 Plus, aside from the difference in the case, the other changes are software that you'll be able to unlock when you feel your child is ready.

-However, if your child is already in the 7-12 age range, the Kids Pro model will better serve you.
+However, if your child is already in the 7 to 12 age range, the Kids Pro model will better serve you.
 It gives your maturing kid a tablet that looks less like it's for a much younger child and allows them to explore more of what technology can do in an environment you can control.
 Regardless of which device you go with, you will be getting a wonderful tablet for your child to grow with.

 Time to explore

-Amazon Fire HD 10 Kids
+Amazon Fire HD 10 Kids tablet

 Built to go